Fort Hamilton: History

-The War of 1812 underscored the importance of coastal defense (since the British burned parts of Washington, DC) and helped to promote a new round of fort building.
+The War of 1812 underscored the importance of coastal defense (in particular the British burning of Washington) and helped to promote a new round of fort building.
 The new forts, including Fort Hamilton, were eventually termed the third system of US seacoast forts.
 The cornerstone for Fort Hamilton was set in place by its designer, Simon Bernard, on June 11, 1825.
 Bernard was previously a French military engineer under Napoleon, who had joined the US Army after Napoleon's defeat in 1815.
 Six years and a half million dollars later, the fort was ready to receive its garrison, initially Battery F of the 4th US Artillery.

 Fort Hamilton (now the Casemate Fort, Whiting Quadrangle) was designed primarily as a landward defense for Fort Lafayette, although it had a sea-facing front as well.
-Fort Lafayette was offshore on Hendricks Reef, and was demolished in the 1960s to make room for the eastern tower of the Verrazzano-Narrows Bridge.
+Fort Lafayette was offshore on Hendricks Reef, and was demolished in the 1960s to make room for the eastern tower of the Verrazzano–Narrows Bridge.
 Fort Hamilton was in the shape of a trapezoid, with the wide side facing the Narrows and the narrow side facing inland.
 It had two tiers of cannon all around: a casemated tier inside the fort and a barbette tier on the roof.
 Loopholes for muskets were provided on the three landward sides.
 A dry ditch also protected these three sides.
 A caponier, a rare feature in US forts, projected into the ditch to defend it against attack.
 Two smaller caponiers enclosed the ends of the ditch, projecting off the seacoast front.
 The fort's sally port was in the middle of this front.
 A square redoubt with its own ditch was located behind the fort to provide an initial landward defense position.

 Though references to the structure as Fort Hamilton occur as early as 1826, it was not officially named for the former Senior Officer of the United States Army and first Secretary of the Treasury, Alexander Hamilton, until the twentieth century.
 In 1839 the Federal government gave permission to New York State's 27th Regiment to drill at the fort, thus qualifying it as the nation's first National Guard training camp.
 The following year, it allocated $20,000 to improve the fort's armaments, and Captain Robert E. Lee, then an officer of the Army Corps of Engineers, was assigned the task of improving the defenses of the fort as well as those of other military installations in the area.
 Lee served as Fort Hamilton's post engineer from 1841 to 1846 and is credited with the initial design of several subsequent New York-area forts, notably the rebuilt Fort Richmond and Fort Tompkins, along with the Fort at Willets Point and the Fort at Sandy Hook.
-Lieutenant Thomas "Stonewall" Jackson also served at Fort Hamilton, and Captain Abner Doubleday served as the post commander in 1861, shortly after serving at Fort Sumter during the bombardment that started the Civil War.
+From 1848 to 1850 Lieutenant Thomas "Stonewall" Jackson also served at Fort Hamilton, and in 1861 Captain Abner Doubleday served as the post commander, shortly after serving at Fort Sumter during the bombardment that started the Civil War.